Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- > -->

 A Sprite class should have a `render()` method.
-This method needs to take in the ctx as a parameter.
+This method needs to take in the canvas context as a parameter since this is required to draw the object.

 ```JS
 class Sprite {